nicolemgunther/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 - [ ] Explain the details of a Higher Order Component?

 Higher Order Components (HOC) are React patterns that allow the programmer to reuse component logic.
 A HOC is basically a function that will receive a component as an argument, and will return a new component source.
 This allows for shared functionality between components and helps with keeping the code DRY.
-It can also be used as a container for other coponents, and can conditionally render a component based on a variable (e.g. showing a login page [logged out] versus a posts page [logged in] on a social media website).
+It can also be used as a container for other components, and can conditionally render a component based on a variable (e.g. showing a login page [logged out] versus a posts page [logged in] on a social media website).

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.